twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TUNICODERANGEFORM** – Displays a dialog where you can enable or disable which Unicode blocks or ranges are supported in the font.
 * **TUPDATEFORM** and **TUPDATEFORMFC** (**TUPDATEREMINDERFORM** in old versions) – Used when the program checks for updates as if `OnStartupShowUpdateReminder` is enabled. `TUPDATEFORM` uses an old version of Firefox as the user agent.
 * **TUSEDBYFORM** – Displays an overview of all glyphs that use the selected glyph.
-* **TUVSFORM** – Used for East Asian fonts to manage Unicode variation sequences in the font.
+* **TUVSFORM** – Used by East Asian fonts to manage Unicode variation sequences in the font.
 * **TVALIDATIONWIZARDFORM** – Displays a dialog where you can validate the font for errors or problems.
 * **TWIDEMESSAGEFORM** – Used for messages.
 * **TWIDEWARNINGFORM** (**TWARNINGFORM** in old versions) – Used for warnings.